pirainogi/gobble-client/README.md

 You will need `node` or `yarn` installed on your computer in order to run this app.

-In order to run this app, first clone the repo down onto your local machine and navigate to that directory.
+In order to run this app, first clone the server repo down onto your local machine and follow the instructions in the readme to spin up the server.
+Then clone this repo down onto your local machine and navigate to that directory.
 Then install the necessary dependencies with either:
 * `npm install`
 * `yarn install`